-You can get 68% of your clients to provide you positive reviews just by asking for them.
+You can get 68% of your clients to provide you positive reviews just by asking for them, when done well.
 However, sending out an email or making a simple request may not be enough.
-Now a days, you’ll likely need closer to 80% or 90% of your clients to leave (good) reviews to compete, especially, if you’re in a huge city saturated with other specialists like you.
-It’s time to get innovative and avoiding any blacklists, or which actions that may get your reviews screened.
+Nowadays, you’ll likely need closer to 80% or 90% of your clients to leave (good) reviews to compete, especially if you’re in a huge city saturated with other specialists like you.
+It’s time to get innovative and avoid any blacklists, meaning you’ll need to avoid taking actions that may get your reviews screened.

 In some sectors, you have the opportunity to learn quite a bit about your customer, because you are working very closely with them over a long period of time.
 If that sounds like you, then make the most out of the chance to really get in there and personalize your correspondence, so your approach is more like a close friend seeking assistance, rather than a business asking for a review.

-But, what if you’re strapped for cash?
+Now, what if you’re strapped for cash?
 You don’t always need to provide anything of financial worth.
 Oftentimes just listening and your attention is enough.
-Ask about the new menu, or how your customers new expansion is going.
+Ask about the new menu, or how your customers’ new expansion is going.
 Business owners love to talk about their business!

 Seek Out What Websites They Belong To